Here's all of the playable Pokémon characters in Pokémon Unite

 Are more Pokémon coming soon?

-Currently, only 21 Pokémon are available to play with in Pokémon Unite, but more are planned to be added in the future.
-For now, only Blastoise — a defender type — is planned for future release.
+Currently, only 28 Pokémon are available to play within Pokémon Unite, but more are planned to be added in the future through free updates.

 Pokémon licenses

-In order to use a Pokémon in matches of Pokémon Unite, you'll need to have a license to use it.
+To use a Pokémon in matches of Pokémon Unite, you'll need to have a license to use it.
 These Pokémon licenses can be purchased in-game by either spending Aeos Coins or Aeos Gems.
-Aeos Coins are earned by simply playing the game, with Gems able to be purchased with real-world money to fast track the ability to play with certain Pokémon.
-The prices for each Pokémon licenses are as follows:
+Aeos Coins are earned by simply playing the game, with Gems purchased with real-world money to fast track the ability to play with certain Pokémon.
+The prices for each Pokémon license are as follows:

 |Pokémon